SubLim3JS/SubLim3-MagicMirror/README.md

 SubLim3 Magic Mirror Files - This will create a folder with SubLim3's custom configs.
 They will need to be moved to their respective folders within the 'modules' folders.

 ## Development Notes
-This ties into the modules of a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a>
+This customizes modules of a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a>

 ## Installation Code
 Go to the root folder.